dejvoss/cs_msp1_rehab_clinic_refactored/README.md

 1. The information that this is the rehabilitation clinic website and user can solved issue with pain.
 2. Address and phone number.
-3. Open hours.
 3. Registration method and diagnosis.
 4. Therapies and prices.
-5. Ailments treated in the clinic.
 6. Patients recommendations.

 <div align="center">